Last updated

 State Treasurer or their designee[15]

-Secretary of the Cabinet for Health and Family Services (CHFS) or their designee[16]
+Secretary of the (CHFS) or their designee[16]

 Member appointed by the state Attorney General representing “victims of the opioid crisis”[18]